 We love this car.
 It’s incredibly easy to forget gas stations forever.
 You plug it in at night, and it’s all charged up in the morning.
 Much like a smart phone.

 No smog checks.
 No oil changes.
 No burnt hydrocarbon smell.
 Just quiet, nimble, and torque.
 Lots of torque.
 We love driving this car.
 It’s flat out fun to drive.

 And cheap to drive.
 The Kill-O-Watt meter shows just $4.95 to charge all day.
 But it takes only a half day to charge on 110 VAC (standard household voltage).
+By switching energy providers, you might be able to bring the cost down of your electricity consumption; comparing the likes of TriEagle Energy plans with your existing plan can help to reveal which have the most competitive rates available.
 Of course, you are still going to have to pay the price for costly insurance, but if you have a look at some Progressive reviews, you may be able to find a great deal on a car like this.

 But there are downsides to driving electric around Redding.

 - Lack of charging stations on and around Redding.
 There just aren’t many around here, and few new ones arrived in the 3 years we drove it.
 That’s a pitiful reality, for a city that owns its own electric utility.

 - Range anxiety.
 It’s real.
 We always found ways to work around it, but the car becomes less useful the more you “work around” its limitations.
 It can be a bit of a nervewracking experience travelling across long distances in an electric vehicle which is why many people transport their cars to a certain destination using a service like Cars Relo to avoid the anxiety of running empty along the way.

 - It ate tires.
 Okay, so that might be the way we drove it.
 Torque can do that.
 If you’re looking for cheap tires, have a look online and look into the benefits of buying tires online over buying them in garages.